 - A common problem with Chrome is that it sometimes shows 100% disk usage.

-One of the more common problems is 100% disk usage in Chrome, and in today’s article, we’re going to show you how to fix his problem.
+So, if you see 100 disk usage after opening Chrome, we’re going to show you how to fix his problem.

 If you’re having issues with Chrome, perhaps this is a good time to consider using a different web browser.